Fraudulent Websites

 • SIEM (Security Information and Event Management): ThreatNG's findings can be integrated into a SIEM to correlate external attack surface data with internal security events, providing a more complete security picture.

-• SOAR (Security Orchestration, Automation and Response): ThreatNG can trigger automated responses in SOAR platforms to take down fraudulent websites or block malicious IPs.
+• SOAR (Security Orchestration, Automation, and Response): ThreatNG can trigger automated responses in SOAR platforms to take down fraudulent websites or block malicious IP addresses.

 • Threat Intelligence Platforms (TIPs): ThreatNG's intelligence on domain permutations, Web3 domains, and dark web activity can enrich TIPs, improving threat detection.